PEDIATRIC RETINAL DISEASES

 INTRODUCTION: WHAT IS THE RETINA?

-Retinal detachment
+Retinal tears and retinal detachment

 Epiretinal membrane